rladiesstl/intro-meetup4-oct-2021/README.md

-## Materials for the R-Ladies St. Louis meetup on October 26, 2021
+## Materials for the R-Ladies St. Louis Meetup on October 26, 2021

 ### Preparing for the Workshop